Animal

 on May 23, 2025

 3 WEEKS TREATMENT - ONE YEAR OF PROTECTION 1.
-Dilute Cleansing Wash with warm water about 20:1 (Feel free to make it a bit stronger if you like) 2.
+Dilute Cleansing Wash with warm water at 20:1 (Feel free to make it a bit stronger if you like) 2.
 Clean the infected area thoroughly removing dry and dead skin 3.
 After cleaning the affected area with the Botanica Cleansing Wash leave for five to ten minutes as the wash itself is a medication (Do not rinse the Cleansing Wash off).
 4. Apply the Anti-Itch cream to the affected area massaging well in.
 (Repeat the application of the Anti-Itch cream after five minutes) The animal should be treated once a day for the first five days.
 (Always wash first, then apply the cream.)
 5. The second week the Botanica Anti-Itch treatment is applied every second day.
 6. There should be no need for any rugs or covers as the Anti-Itch Cream and Cleansing Wash are natural insect repellents.
 7. If the animal is already itching, the Botanica treatment will give instant relief and stop any itching immediately.
 8. Repeat the treatment again for one week in mid to late July as August is a bogey month for Sweet-Itch.

-Keep Your Pet’s Skin & Coat Healthy with Botanica All-Natural Herbal Range
+Keep Your Pet’s Skin & Coat Healthy with Botanica

 Animal

-Keep Your Pet’s Skin & Coat Healthy with Botanica All-Natural Herbal Range
+Keep Your Pet’s Skin & Coat Healthy with Botanica

 on Mar 05, 2025

 The Natural Approach to Dog Grooming: Keeping Your Pet’s Skin & Coat Healthy with Botanica All-Natural Herbal Range As pet owners, we all want the best for our dogs—whether it’s their diet, exercise, or grooming routine.
 Keeping your dog’s skin and coat in top condition is not just about looking good; it’s essential for their overall health and well-being.
 At Botanica International, we believe in a natural approach to grooming, using the power of herbal ingredients to soothe, protect, and nourish your dog’s skin and fur.
 Why Natural Grooming Matters Many conventional grooming products contain harsh chemicals, synthetic fragrances, and artificial preservatives that can irritate sensitive skin.
 Dogs with allergies, dry patches, or skin conditions may suffer from unnecessary discomfort when exposed to these additives.
 Our range of natural grooming products is designed to provide gentle yet effective care, helping to maintain healthy skin without compromising on results.
 The Botanica Difference: Herbal Solutions for Dogs Our specially formulated Botanica All-Natural Herbal range harnesses the benefits of Aloe Vera, Tea Tree Oil, Lavender, Cedarwood, Comfrey, and Neem Oil—each ingredient chosen for its unique ability to calm irritation, promote healing without any scarring, and enhance coat condition.
 Botanica Small Animal Herbal Cream: Ideal for dogs with dry or irritated skin, this cream provides deep hydration and supports skin repair.
 Simply massage into problem areas to soothe discomfort and promote healing.
 Botanica Cleansing Wash: A gentle yet powerful wash that helps remove dirt, bacteria, and build-up while being kind to the skin.
 It’s perfect for dogs prone to hot spots, itchy skin, or minor wounds.
 Simply dilute, apply, and let it soak.
 Botanica 6-in-1 Spray: This multifunctional product conditions, detangles, adds shine, reduces dandruff, and soothes flaky skin—all while leaving a refreshing natural scent.
 A must-have for long-haired breeds or those prone to knots and matting.
 How to Incorporate Botanica into Your Grooming Routine Step 1: Botanica Cleansing Wash Start with a Wash: Use the Botanica Cleansing Wash to remove dirt and refresh the skin, do not rinse as the Botanica Cleansing wash has many beneficial effects.
 Step 2: Botanica Small Animal Cream Condition and Soothe: If your dog has sensitive areas, apply Botanica Small Animal Cream to nourish and protect the skin, massage into affected area for maximum results.
 Step 3: Botanica 6 in 1 Grooming Spray Keep the Coat Shiny & Healthy by spraying Botanica 6-in-1 Grooming Spray onto the coat before brushing to detangle, reduce static, and enhance overall shine.
 Check for Skin Issues Regularly: Regular grooming is the best time to check for lumps, bumps, or signs of irritation.
 Using natural products helps to keep skin issues at bay.
+Read our article on why this is the best horse detangler in the world.
 Give Your Dog the Best with Botanica Botanica International is committed to providing cruelty-free, vegan-friendly, and all-natural solutions that truly work.
 Whether your dog is an active adventurer or a pampered lap dog, our herbal products offer gentle, effective care for every coat type.
 Try the Botanica Small Animal Care Range today and experience the natural difference in your dog’s grooming routine!